co2f2e/sshwifty/README.md

 > ⚠️ Warning
 >
-> **Do not provide Sshwifty service under a subpath of your domain** (e.g., `https://example.com/ssh`),this is not standard and is **not officially supported**,it is recommended to access the service directly via the top-level domain
+> **Do not provide Sshwifty service under a subpath of your domain** (e.g., `https://example.com/ssh`).This is not standard and is **not officially supported**.It is recommended to access the service directly via the top-level domain

 * Installation
 ```